qtjefferies/naive-bayes-project-tutorial/README.md

 #### Step 6: Explore other alternatives

-What other models of the ones we have studied could you use to try to overcome the results of a Naive Bayes?
+Which other models of the ones we have studied could you use to try to overcome the results of a Naive Bayes?
 Argue this and train the model.